iNZightVIT/Lite/README.md

 Recent Updates (Most to least recent):
 ----------------------------------------
+- [Visualize] Fixed the problem of "when g2_level == 0, doesn't show plots"
+- [Visualize] Get rid of "none" option for the selectinput box of variable 1.
+Now when users go to "visualize" page, it directly shows the plot of the first column
+- [Visualize] The smallest pch size for dots plot is reset to be 0.1 (was 0.05)
 - [Visualize] Fixed the problem of the "none" option for the 1st subset variable
 - [Filter Dataset] Go back to "visualize" page after filtering the dataset, all the variable slections are cleared and users can select variables to be plotted again based on filtered dataset
 - [Visualize] Fixed the "RESET ALL" function